tinusaur/guides/docs/hello-world/Run-sample-program.md

 1. Plug the USB programmer in a USB port on your computer.
 2. Connect the Tinusaur board to the USB programmer.
 3. Start the Arduino IDE.
-4. Copy the follwing code into the Arduino IDE editor:
+4. Copy the following code into the Arduino IDE editor:
 ```
 >void setup() {
 }